alukosdev/ccsp/guidance/owasp-top-10.md

 ---

-**Scenario #2**: An attacker simply forces browses to target URLs.
+**Scenario #2**: An attacker simply forces browsers to target URLs.
 Admin rights are required for access to the admin page.

 ```
 https://example.com/app/getappInfo